Upgrade tracking built for the people who actually upgrade

 AA prices and releases upgrade space per segment, not per itinerary.
 A DFW-LHR-CDG trip has two separate upgrade decisions.
 2LNR tracks each segment independently so you see the full picture before you commit an upgrade instrument.

-We monitor C-class (business), Z-class (discounted business), and first-class availability on AA-operated flights across 200+ airports.
+We monitor business and first class upgrade availability on AA-operated flights across 200+ airports.

 Real-time monitoring and alerts